ghc-proposals/ghc-proposals/proposals/0000-template-patterns.rst

 		foo (\x y -> x * 2 + y)`

-	But again it does contain the template pattern ``f x``, so it would match:
+	But again it does contain the higher order pattern ``f x``, so it would match:
 	::

 		foo (\x y -> (bar x . baz) 2 y)